-The Pupil Premium Grant provides schools with additional funding to be used to raise the attainment of disadvantaged pupils from Reception to Year 11.
-Schools receive funding for every child currently registered as eligible for free school meals, children who have been looked after for 6 months or longer and service children.
-From April 2012, pupil premium funding was also extended to all children eligible for free school meals at any point in the past 6 years.
+The Pupil Premium Grant provides schools with additional funding to be used to raise the attainment of disadvantaged pupils.
+Schools receive funding for children eligible for free school meals at any point in the past 6 years, children who have been looked after for 6 months or longer and service children.

 To check your child’s eligibility for free school meals (which also attracts Pupil Premium funding for the school) please submit an application via Cornwall Council’s website:

 We recognise that students are not a label but are individuals who do not all perform the same.

 Brannel School is committed to a relentless focus on ensuring that every student fulfils his/her potential, especially the most vulnerable.

 We are committed to best provision for all pupils regardless of their disadvantaged or non-disadvantaged status although we are careful to use our funding sources appropriately.

 - Endeavour to engage parents/ carers in the education and progress of their child

 - Focus on outcomes for all individual pupils